-Ruined King: A League of Legends Story
+Ruined King: A League of Legends Story Review

 Even twelve years after its initial release, League of Legends stands atop the esports pantheon as one of the most popular competitive games in the world.
 Ruined King: A League of Legends Story takes several of the beloved MOBA’s notable characters and drops them into an entertaining, albeit overlong, role-playing experience.
 Skill-based progression, explorable hubs, and turn-based combat might immediately excite fans of developer Airship Syndicate’s debut project, Battle Chasers: Nightwar.
 However, Ruined King’s implementation of these features is often mediocre.
 Nevertheless, the total package is an adequate single-player alternative to Riot’s multiplayer-centric titles.